nam-pi/frontend-assets/texts/data/en-GB.md

 ### Necrologies of the Baroque brotherhood of St. Joseph

-The necrologies of the Baroque brotherhood of St. Joseph at the Cistercian abbey of Lilienfeld in Lower Austria are preserved for the years 1662 to 1782 in several collections and contain several hundred deceased members per year.
+The necrologies of the Baroque brotherhood of St. Joseph at the Cistercian abbey of Lilienfeld in Lower Austria are preserved for the years 1675 to 1752 in the archives of Göttweig and Rein.
+The necrologies contain several hundred deceased members of the brotherhood per year.
 The names of the (spiritual and secular) deceased are marked with the date of death and the place of death, with additional information such as anniversaries added for the clergy.

 ## Interpreted sources